 make up / Rosa Fortuna

 Fresh-faced actress Diane Guerrero is carving out her unique place in the acting community.
-She recently met President Obama after penning a heart-wrenching article on her family’s deportation for the L.A.
-Times.
-Guerrero, who portrays Martiza Ramos, a sassy member of the Latina crew in Orange is the New Black, has been quickly garnering roles in films and television since her breakthrough in 2013.
+She’s on a hit TV show, and she recently met President Barack Obama!
+Who is she?
+Guerrero portrays Martiza Ramos, a member of the Latina crew in the prison, in Orange is the New Black and has been quickly garnering roles in films and television since her breakthrough in 2013.

-Now a recurring character in Jane The Virgin, and with films like Emoticon 😉 under her belt, you might be wondering from where this young talent with a gorgeous face emerged.
-Diane did not take the typical actress career path.
-In an industry where most talents are ‘discovered’ at a young age or are simply born into the role, she took a route less traveled.
+Now a recurring character in Jane The Virgin and with films like Emoticon 😉 under her belt, you might be wondering where this talented young actress with the gorgeous face suddenly arrived from.
+Guerrero’s path to the big screen has been anything but typical.
+In an industry where talent is ‘discovered’ at a young age or a result of dynasty and nepotism, she was forced to take a different route.

-Growing up, Diane attended the Boston Arts Academy and was always involved in the arts.
 “I was always interested in performance arts.
-I always had it in the back of my mind that I wanted to do it, but of course I always felt discouraged,” she recalled.
+I always had it in the back of my mind that I wanted to do it, but of course I always felt discouraged,” she said.
 “I didn’t know how that could be a reality for me.”
+Growing up, Guerrero attended the Boston Arts Academy and was involved in the arts.

-However, the OITNB actress took a more practical route post-high school.
-After studying political science and communications in college, she had her sights set on non-profit, possibly working with immigration – a subject that hits home for Diane.
+However, the OITNB actress took a more practical route after high school.
+After studying political science and communications in college, she had her sights set on non-profit.
+She wanted to work with immigration — a subject that hits home for Guerrero.
 Instead, she studied to be a paralegal and began working in a law office.

 “I got a little older and kept seeing my friends reach out for their dreams,” Guerrero told us.
 “I really wanted to be a part of that.”
 A child of Colombian immigrants, Guerrero came home one day to find out her parents had been deported along with her brother.
 Diane was only 14.
 She was throttled into learning how to to pull herself up by the bootstraps and forge ahead solo, but not without the support of her community.

 It doesn’t surprise us that Guerrero got her start on the Netflix original series.
 OITNB casted a number of unknown faces along with seasoned stars.
-The has garnered mixed reviews for its controversial subject matter, covering subjects from sexuality and transgenderism to drugs and abuse of power.
-However, one inarguably positive impact the show has made culturally is its three-dimensional characterization of the women portrayed in the penitentiary.
+The show has garnered mixed reviews for being controversial, covering topics from gender and sexuality to drug abuse and abuse of power.
+However, one inarguably positive impact the show has made culturally has been its three-dimensional characterization of the female prisoners.

-The end isn’t anywhere in sight for Diane, and we are looking forward to watching her pave her own path to stardom.
+The end isn’t anywhere in sight for Diane Guerrero, and we look forward to watching her pave her own path to stardom.